SimpleBus/SimpleBus/consuming.md

 */5 * * * * /var/www/symfony/app/console bernard:consume --max-runtime=300 >> /var/log/symfony/cron.log 2>&1
 ```

-In other words, run a cron job of consuming messages every 5 minutes for 5 minutes i.e. the process is restarted each 5 minutes.
+In other words, a cron job is run in 5 minutes interval consuming messages during 5 minutes i.e. there is always an active process.

 When amount of incoming messages is low, you could do something like this: